 What part of the electromagnetic spectrum will these "spectral lines" be found?
-(See Hobson, p.
-202 for a useful table.)
+(See Hobson, [p.
+198 in 4th ed.] for a useful table.)

 An atom has three possible energy states in which the electron could exist.
 How many spectral lines could be emitted by this atom?